AgileRL/AgileRL/docs/tutorials/mf_pbt/mf_pbt_tutorial.rst

-In this tutorial we train a population of PPO agents on the Gymnasium ``LunarLander-v3`` environment, but instead of the default :ref:`tournament selection <tournament_selection>` we drive the evolutionary loop with **multi-frequency selection** — the selection strategy that, combined with AgileRL's :ref:`mutation <mutations>` step, yields **Multiple-Frequencies Population-Based Training** (MF-PBT, `Doulazmi et al. <https://arxiv.org/abs/2506.03225>`_).
+In this tutorial we train a population of PPO agents on the Gymnasium ``LunarLander-v3`` environment, but instead of the default :ref:`tournament selection <tournament_selection>` we drive the evolutionary loop with **multi-frequency selection**: the selection strategy that, combined with AgileRL's :ref:`mutation <mutations>` step, yields **Multiple-Frequencies Population-Based Training** (MF-PBT, `Doulazmi et al. <https://arxiv.org/abs/2506.03225>`_).